rusticlion/PortRoyal/ComprehensiveDesignDocument.md

 Suitable for a wide range of pirate activities.
 Hex Size and Shape: 2 hexes in a straight line, sleek and narrow.
 Stats:
-Speed: 2 hexes per turn (3 with favorable wind)
+Speed: 2 hexes per turn (Movement Phase)
-Firepower: 6 cannons (3 dice per attack)
+Firepower Dice: 3 dice per 'Fire Cannons' action.
+(Aligned with Design Doc) (Actual cannons: 6)
 Durability: 20 HP
-Crew Capacity: 8 members
-Tactical Role: A jack-of-all-trades ship, capable of raiding, boarding, or engaging in sustained combat.
+Crew Capacity: 8 members (Max 8 CP per turn) (Added CP link) Tactical Role: A jack-of-all-trades ship, capable of raiding, boarding, or engaging in sustained combat.
 Flavor: A weathered vessel with a history of battles, its deck adorned